God Heals Broken Hearts

 "He healeth the broken in heart, and bindeth up their wounds."
 (Psalm 147:3)

 What is a "broken heart"?
 Have you ever had one?
-We use the expression when we talk about the deepest kind of grief a heart can feel.
+We use the expression "broken heart" when we talk about the deepest kind of grief a heart can feel.
 Broken hearts are often caused by a hurtful change in a relationship with another person.
 If someone you love dies, or if you have to say good-bye to a friend, or if someone close to you does something to hurt you deeply, you might say that you have a broken heart.
 But those are just the surface causes for a broken heart.
 Do you know what really causes broken hearts?
 All of the grief, death, and sadness we experience came into our world as the result of human sin.

 Jesus' heart was broken once too.
 Psalm 69:20 looks ahead to the time when Jesus died on the cross for our sins.
 "Reproach hath broken my heart; and I am full of heaviness."
 Jesus' heart was not broken because of His own sin; He never sinned.
 It was broken because of ours.
 All the sins of the whole world were laid on Him when He suffered and died.
 During those hours on the cross, He endured the awful wrath of God the Father in our place.
 The precious relationship Jesus had with His Father, closer and more satisfying than anything we could know, was broken while He bore our sin.